Looking for easy arts and crafts for 1 year olds? Check out the best art activities for toddlers — without complicated instructions or messy clean up!

 Take painting to bath time with bath tub painting!
 Whether using a brush or her finger, your 1 year old can “paint” the sides of the tub during bath time.
 These are bathtub finger paint soaps that simply wash off after she’s done.

-And these bathtub crayons and drops can also make for fun art activities during bath time:
+And these bathtub crayons and drops can also make for fun art activities you can do with your 1 year old during bath time:

 5. Tear and glue